Explore the real SF with this local’s guide to weird, cool and unusual things to do in San Francisco.

 Wear Weird Shoes at Lucky Strike Bowling Alley

 This isn’t your grandma’s bowling alley of yesteryear.
-Lucky Strike has a full food and drink menu and lounge areas in addition to the bowling lanes.
+Lucky Strike has a full food, drink menu and lounge areas in addition to the bowling lanes.
 It’s located right across the street from the Giant’s stadium and is a popular place to go before the games.
 It’s best to reserve lanes in advance as it gets busy, particularly during happy hour.

-Tips for visiting: Lucky Strike is open daily from 11am-12am (or 2am Fri/Sat).
+Tips for Visiting: Lucky Strike is open daily from 11am-12am (or 2am Fri/Sat).

 Relive the Summer of Love at Amoeba Music

 Amoeba Music is a really fun place to go in San Francisco if you are into old school music.
-They carry vinyl and both new and used CDs.
+They carry vinyl, and both new and used CDs.
 They don’t fear the obscure and they also still stock plenty of Janice Joplin, Jim Morrison and other bands who helped create the protest music of the late ‘60’s.
 The staff is happy to help you find what you are looking for but they kindly ask that you refrain from dropping into the store if you have also been dropping acid.

-Tips for visiting: Amoeba located on Haight street and is open Mon-Sun 11am-8pm.
+Tips for Visiting: Amoeba located on Haight street and is open Mon-Sun 11am-8pm.

 Take a Spin on the Leroy King carousal

 Nothing is more nostalgic and wonder-inducing than a carousal.
 The Children’s Creativity Museum operates the historical LeRoy King carousel.
 It was originally built for San Francisco but due to the 1906 earthquake and other circumstances, it wasn’t installed there until 1998.
 While you take your ride, squint your eyes and you can almost see 19th century San Francisco spinning by.